 The area now occupied by the Clos Brenin estate used to be the site of the Crown Brewery.

-The clubs were supplied then by the many local breweries which abounded in the area.
+The clubs were initially supplied by the many local breweries which abounded in the area.

-As time went by, there were various difficulties with supplies particularly shortly after the first world war ended.
-The local working men’s clubs decided to form a company, The South Wales and Monmouth United Clubs Brewery Company Limited, the shares in which were only available to clubs which were members of the Clubs and Institute Union and to individuals who were members of such clubs.
+As time went by, there were various difficulties with supplies particularly shortly after the first world war.
+The local working men’s clubs decided to form a company, The South Wales and Monmouth United Clubs Brewery Company Limited, and make their own beer.

 Capital was raised by issuing 15,000 Ordinary Shares of £1 each and £10,000 Cumulative Preference Shares also £1.
 Although a further £15,000 was raised the following year, in 1919 the sum of £25,000 was deemed sufficient to form the company and to purchase a brewery.

 In June 1919, an option was obtained on the Pontyclun brewery of D & T Jenkins, known as the Crown Brewery, and the purchase completed shortly afterwards.

 The first brews of the single product C.P.A.
 (Clubs Pale Ale) were prepared by the head brewer, Captain Rogers, a one-time cavalry officer in the Boer War.
 At that time, production was a mere 200 barrels per week.